12: Just Another Body

 What incentive would the scheming toaster need?
 Given her implied goals…

-…This line of thought had gotten off-track.
+…this line of thought had gotten off-track.
 Back up.
 J in fact had more data points to work with, she realized.
 Second hand, granted.
 N’d recounted his disassembly of a drone executing solver functions, even retaining some functionality after V’s headshot.
 In that unauthorized factory mission.

 Given the presence of the teleporting roach, that drone must’ve enjoyed the same patch as the grunts.
 With more time to grow familiar with the functions, but strictly less than Doll… could that explain its incomplete revival?
 But the WDF grunts underwent complete revival — was this evidence of Doll’s manual intervention, or proof J didn’t have all the information?